Wilfred/difftastic/README.md

 This parser don't parse language constructs.
 Instead, it parse code as lists.

 If you want language constructs support, use custom queries (see [#5](https://github.com/6cdh/tree-sitter-scheme/issues/5)), also see [thchha/tree-sitter-scheme](https://gitlab.com/thchha/tree-sitter-scheme).

+## Query

+The queries here are too simple and not intended to be useful in an editor.
+See [nvim-treesitter scheme queries](https://github.com/nvim-treesitter/nvim-treesitter/blob/master/queries/scheme/highlights.scm).
+They are not compatible with tree-sitter's queries, but support more builtin functions/macros, sexp comment highlight, etc.

 ## Reference